neckbeard-os/build-script/README.md

 docker-compose down --remove-orphans

 ________________________________________________________________________
-♠ ♥ ♣ ♦ 🔒@ZendaiOwl
+♠ ♥ ♣ ♦ 🔒  @ZendaiOwl
 Launch with
 ࿓❯ ./start.sh
-	It will create a container and then execute ./launch.sh ࿓❯ ./launch.sh
+	It will create a container and then execute ./launch.sh
+࿓❯ ./launch.sh
-	It will enter the docker container and execute the build-gcc.sh/build-musl.sh script ࿓❯ docker/scripts/gcc-build/build-gcc.sh
+	It will enter the docker container and execute the build-gcc.sh/build-musl.sh script
+࿓❯ docker/scripts/gcc-build/build-gcc.sh
 ࿓❯ docker/scripts/gcc-build/build-musl.sh